ash0x0/ipcron/README.md

 # Limitations

 - **Limited function signatrue** - This accepts functions with no input and output. `func(number int) string` will give you an error.
 Though an implementation with Go channels can make this possible, this is not the one opted for here.
 Therefore you can only execute basic functions with this implementation.

+# TO-DO

+1. Use `time.AfterTime` to make jobs wait to execute instead of `time.Sleep` implementation.
+It's much simpler and better and will allow stopping the job with Timer as well.
+2. Stopping individual jobs, while running as well.
+3. Removing jobs from queue.
+....
+A bunch more stuff I can't think of at the moment but would show up if have the time to continue on this